tresoldi/ngesh/README.md

   exported in a variety of formats, such as Newick trees, ASCII representation, tabular textual listings, etc.

-### Changelog

-Version 0.5:
-  - Code improvements preparing for release and submission
-  - Included new faster generation method contributed by @NicolaDM

-Version 0.4.1:
-  - Fixed bug with character generation during simulation of horizontal gene transfer
-  - Fixed bug in upper boundary number of syllables for label generation

-Version 0.4:
-  - General improvements for submission
-  - Extended function documentation and in-code comments
-  - Documentation at ReadTheDocs.io
-  - Complete output (whenever possible) for all output formats
-  - Complete command-line access to all parameters, such as for hard politomies
-  - Automatic code review, more tests
-  - Removed dependency on the `abzu` library

-Version 0.3.1:
-  - Code improvements for next release and submission

-Version 0.3:
-  - General improvements to code quality
-  - Full reproducibility from seeds for the pseudo-random generators, allowing string, ints, and floats
-  - Changes for further integration with `abzu` and `alteruphono` for simulating linguistic data

 ## Installation

 In any standard Python environment, `ngesh` can be installed with: